kmagusiak/odoo-docker/README.md

 and testing.
 https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry

-You can add a *health check* in you need it for production.
+You can add a *health check* if you need it for production.

 ```
 healthcheck cmd curl --fail http://127.0.0.1:8069/web_editor/static/src/xml/ace.xml || exit 1